pengnam/BrainDump/Algorithms/Mistakes.md

 This file is to keep track of all mistakes made in my code/problem solving.

+## Strings
+Remember that some strings have spaces in them.
+Upper case, lower case.

 ## Trees
 >    def inorder(self, root):
         if root is not None: